dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-01-02-Why-Do-We-Do-Namaste.md

 header:
      teaser: /assets/images/wiapost/5178-Why-Do-We-Do-Namaste.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Why Do We Do Namaste?](/assets/images/wiapost/5178-Why-Do-We-Do-Namaste.jpg)

-## Why Do We Do Namaste?
+# Why Do We Do Namaste?

-Meaning of Namaste
+## Meaning of Namaste

 Namaste means, I bow down to you.